ページ番号を入力

 本文

-The nishikigoi, or colored carp, was born in the central part of Niigata, in Nijumurago, Koshigun, or modern Ojiya-shi and a part of Nagaoka City.
+Nishikigoi was born in the central part of Niigata, in Nijumurago, Koshigun, or modern Ojiya-shi and a part of Nagaoka City.
 It is said that they originated around 200 years ago (in the Edo Period) when black carp that had undergone a mutation were bred for beauty rather than as food.
-After that, in the Taisho era (1912-1926), new breeds such as the Kohaku (red and white) and the Taisho Sanshoku were introduced, and in the beginning of the Showa era (1926-1989), the Showa Sanshoku was introduced.
-Currently there are over 80 different types of nishikigoi.
+After that, in the Meiji era (1868-1912), new breeds such as Kohaku (red and white) were introduced.
+Taisho Sanshoku were introduced in the Taisho era (1912-1926), and Showa Sanshoku was introduced in the beginning of the Showa era (1926-1989), the .
+Currently there are over 140 different types of Nishikigoi.

-The nishikigoi was shown under the name “Echigo’s Unique Koi” at the 1914 Tokyo Taisho Exposition (a World Fair held in Ueno) and spread from there across the country.
+Nishikigoi was shown under the name “Echigo’s Unique Koi” at the 1914 Tokyo Taisho Exposition held in Ueno and spread from there across the country.
 In 1938 (Showa 13) they were also shown at a fair in America and received great praise.

 Three Species Representative of Nishikigoi